 Computer viruses, what different ransomware and trojan types are, have to be downloaded manually by accident or automatically by another malware.
 Ransomware can be downloaded from email attachments, compromised or malicious websites and ads, or unsafe Wi‑Fi networks.
 Phishing is one common method of sneaking ransomware into a victim’s device.
 Other malware can also download ransomware without you knowing.

 Yes.
 Mobile ransomware exists for both iOS and Android devices.
 What’s worse, it’s a growing threat because of the huge amount of people using smart devices.
 On top of that, so-called smishing attacks are a common way for criminals to infect mobile devices.
 Fortunately, there are mobile antivirus apps that help you to protect your Android or iOS device.

 Ransomware removal can be tricky and sometimes even impossible after it’s on your device.
 That’s why ransomware protection starts with trustworthy antivirus software that prevents ransomware from infecting your device.
 You can also prepare by taking regular backups so if you get attacked, you can restore from backups.

 Ransomware removal is harder than ransomware prevention.
 F‑Secure SAFE is an award-winning antivirus software for all devices.
-It doesn’t only protect your devices from ransomware attacks and viruses, it also includes banking and browsing protection functions to keep your money safe.
+Not only does it protect your devices from ransomware attacks and viruses, but it also includes banking and browsing protection functions to keep your money safe.

 You can try it for free, with no credit card required.